rugk/offline-qr-code/CONTRIBUTING.md

 * **Debug extension:** Just visit `about:debugging` and load the extension by selecting any file from the Web Extensions' dir.
 In our case, e.g. select `manifest.json` from the `src` dir.
 [See a video here.](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Your_first_WebExtension#Installing).
 * **Change code:** When it is loaded you can just change the code (and press "Reload", if needed) and you'll see the result.
 That is it!

+If you use Visual Studio Code, you can use [the Firefox debugger](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) to run it.
+Follow the instructions there, and start it with `F5`.

 ### Coding guidelines

 As for simple indentation issues, please refer to the [editorconfig file](.editorconfig).
 Just use a [plugin](http://editorconfig.org/#download), if needed, for your editor.